DeSantis won't move on masks as Florida COVID wards swell

 The governor said he wants parents to decide whether their children should wear a mask to school.

-The Broward district now says it will encourage, but not require, students age 12 and older, as well as teachers and staff to get vaccinated.
-It will also encourage the use of facial coverings.
+The Broward district now says it will encourage the use of face masks and encourage, but not require, eligible students and teachers to get vaccinated.

 “Safety remains our highest priority,” the district's statement said.